List of rulers of Kongo: Brazilian branch of Palmares

 The Quilombo dos Palmares was a Maroon Kingdom formed in the Captaincy of Pernambuco in what is now Northeast Brazil sometime around 1605 by princes and nobles from the Kingdom of Kongo.
 They had been captured during the Battle of Mbwila, and were subsequently transported there as slaves.
-After having escaped slavery, they retained their royal and noble titles.
+After escaping slavery, they resumed use of their royal and noble titles.
 The members of this branch probably belonged to the House of Awenekongo of the Nlaza kanda of Antonio I.